SimScaleGmbH/simscale-sdk-tutorial/tutorial/create_project.rst

 Simulation Project
 ==================

-To Do:

-* Explain what a simulation project is and what it contains
-* How to create a simulation project with the SDK

-A simulation project is a container  for the elements needed to setup a simulation, the two most important of them being the CAD geometry and the simulation or physics setup.
+A simulation project is a container for the building blocks needed to setup a simulation: the two most important of them being the CAD geometry and the physics setup.
 We can visualize the hierarchy with a tree structure:

 .. code-block::